Latest posts by Donncha Hughes (see all)

 The additional html is colour coded as GREY in the image below.

 This changes only the text colour for this Link.
-If you want to change the text colour of all links on your site, you can use CSS – the topic of the next post.
+If you want to change the text colour of all links on your site, this would be done using CSS – the topic of the next post – and most likely via a Global setting in your theme.
 A follow up post will also discuss Colours – how to match your link colour to a colour of your choice (to match your branding for instance).

 My previous article explains how to insert Anchor Links in WordPress being links within a page or post that allow the reader to jump to other parts of the page.

 Access html of WordPress Block Editor

 I mentioned above that you would probably use the Classic Editor to access HTML.
 The alternative is to type or copy in HTML code via the Custom Html Block.

 You can also see the HTML of an entire page or post via the Options menu and select code editor.